newmana/Despot/Readme.md

 <img src="3DLandscape.png" alt="3DLandscape" style="zoom: 33%;" />

 **Figure 3**.
 A demo of a 3D Landscape, corresponding to Figure S1C.
 Key elements like cell-type specific domains, slice images, waterfall lines, contour lines, and co-localization statuses are marked out by red arrays.
 Slice Image is at the bottom of the 3D Landscape, contour lines are drawn in the slice image.
 Cell-type-specific domains are plotted in hierarchical layers, which are linked with contours in the slice image by the waterfall lines.
 The 3D landscape intuitively displays the cell co-localization status.
-In particular, domain brown and domain blue are totally overlapped, domain blue is inside the domain yellow, domain purple, and domain green are partly overlapped, and domain pink is adjacent to domain purple.
+In particular, domain brown and domain blue are totally overlapped, domain blue is inside the domain yellow, domain purple and domain green are partly overlapped, and domain pink is adjacent to domain purple.

 ## APIs & Tutorials